 We own numerous issued patents and pending patent applications that relate to our SNM systems and several issued patents and patent applications were licensed from AMF in 2013 pursuant to the License Agreement.
-As of December 31, 2022, we own 48 issued U.S. patents and 143 issued foreign patents, and 31 pending U.S. patent applications and 22 pending foreign patent applications.
-We also license from AMF 30 issued U.S. patents and one pending U.S. patent application, as well as 52 issued foreign patents and three pending foreign patent applications.
+As of December 31, 2023, we own 53 issued U.S. patents and 145 issued foreign patents, and 37 pending U.S. patent applications and 26 pending foreign patent applications.
+We also license from AMF 31 issued U.S. patents, as well as 53 issued foreign patents and two pending foreign patent applications.
 Issued patents owned or used by us will expire between 2023 and 2043.

-In addition, we own or have rights to trademarks and domains in the United States and select locations internationally that we use in connection with the operation of our business.
+In addition, we own or have rights to trademarks and domains in the United States and select locations internationally that we use in connection with the operation of our business